Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 In this step we will use the Tiny Yolo weight from the original release by Darknet.
 The training recipe is reused from We will first convert the weights to Keras to training with TensorFlow backend.
 This model is then training with the VOC dataset in AML.
 The trained is converted to ONNX to enable us to deploy in different execution environments.

-__[Create your Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace)__. (_You can skip this step if you already have a workspace setup._)
+[Create your Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace). (_You can skip this step if you already have a workspace setup._)

-__[Setup the Jupyter Notebook Environment in Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks)__ to run your Jupyter Notebooks directly in your workspace in AML studio.
+[Setup the Jupyter Notebook Environment in Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks) to run your Jupyter Notebooks directly in your workspace in AML studio.

 [Clone this repo to your AML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks#terminal) to run this training notebook.
 You can use regular `git clone --recursive https://github.com/Azure-Samples/AzureDevOps-onnxrutime-jetson` CLI commands from the Notebook Terminal in AML to clone this repository into a desired folder in your workspace.